bluz71/vim-mistfly-statusline/README.md

 let g:moonflyWithGitBranchCharacter = 1
 ```

-The above screenshots are using the Git branch character.
+The above screenshots are displayed with the Git branch character.

 License
 -------